 - Click an error row to see affected pages, error details, and links for debugging tools.
 See the full descriptions of the error types in the table below.

-- Use the Structured Data Testing Tool to fix and test the syntax of your structured data.
+- Use the Rich Results test to fix and test the syntax of your structured data.